 - Entitled to benefits.
-Employees are entitled to certain employment benefits and protections, such as minimum wage, overtime pay, and vacation pay.
+Employees are entitled to certain statutory employment benefits and protections, such as minimum wage, overtime pay, statutory paid leave, and vacation pay.
 They may also be entitled to benefits like health insurance, retirement plans, and paid sick leave.

 - Entire annual salary paid by one employer.
 Employees are entitled to have 100% of their annual wage paid by one employer.

-- Indefinite engagement.
-Employees are generally hired for an indefinite period of time.
+- Fixed-Term or Indefinite engagement.
+Employees are generally hired with an employment agreement for a fixed term, or an indefinite period of time.

 - Exclusive services.
 Employees can be contractually bound to provide services to just one company.